Block2019/block2019.github.io/README.md

 Ethereum has a built a world computer, where you can "spin it up " and build Dapps on it, but its not as simple as it sounds.

 So we want to help research and build something like ethereum, both by contributing proposals to ethereum , but also building our own chain.

-So our vision is for a person to wake up, thinks of an idea or ideas, spins up a blockchain instance or whatever we shall call it and , then spins up the rest, wether its servers or anything else required and have a worldclass application forexmaple a game or a wodrprocessor or calculator out there harnessing the world's computing power or hashpower what ever we shall call it.
+So our vision is for a person to wake up, thinks of an idea or ideas, spins up a blockchain instance or whatever we shall call it and , then spins up the rest, whether its servers or anything else required and have a world-class application for exmaple a game or a word processor or calculator out there harnessing the world's computing power or hash power what ever we shall call it.

-From this you can already tell the proposal for such a system is still an experiement as Vitalik usually puts it, but hopeful, we shall pull it off.
+From this you can already tell the proposal for such a system is still an experiment as Vitalik usually puts it, but hopeful, we shall pull it off.

-We started out with a blank page but have choosen this direction after a series of readings and research.
+We started out with a blank page but have chosen this direction after a series of readings and research.
 We have chosen the name "Block2019", simply because we are starting like a few days from 2019, so why not, its almost like looking into the future .

 Most of our work will be borrowing many things from the Ethereum project as its the most advanced computing based blockchain out there.
 We shall be open for contributions especially in terms of codebase.